michaelmera/remedy/README.md

 ### Upload options

-The upload section determines the defaults used for documents uploaded via Remy.
+The upload section determines the defaults used for documents uploaded via Remedy.
 This section can contain three sub-sections, all optional:

 ```json